MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 For a list of all languages, see [Languages, culture codes, and companion proofing languages](overview-of-deploying-languages-in-office-365-proplus.md#languages-culture-codes-and-companion-proofing-languages).

-For more information about MatchPreviousMSI, see [Remove existing MSI versions of Office when upgrading to Office 365 ProPlus](upgrade-from-msi-version.md).
+For more information about MatchPreviousMSI, see [Remove existing MSI versions of Office when upgrading to Microsoft 365 Apps](upgrade-from-msi-version.md).

 ### Fallback attribute (part of Language element)